Clarita, Oklahoma

 Clarita is a small unincorporated community in Coal County, Oklahoma, United States.
-The post office was established January 19, 1910.
+Originally called Kittie, the name was changed to Clarita with the establishment of the post office on January 19, 1910.
+The name came from Clarita Kenefic, the wife of railroad official William Kenefic.

+As of the 2020 census, Clarita had a population of 135.

 Clarita's school district, Olney Public School District, is one of the smallest public school districts in the state of Oklahoma.
 For the most recent data available, for a combined district, K-12, Olney finished between Boley (51) and Sweetwater (60), with 58 students.
 Olney School is now closed although the reunion is still held at the lunch room.

-The Census Bureau defined a census-designated place (CDP) which includes, and bears the name of, Clarita in 2015; the 2010 population within the 2015 CDP boundary is 171 and contains 70 housing units.
+The Census Bureau defined a census-designated place (CDP) for Clarita in 2015.